-The GuardianTM Sensor (3) glucose sensor is part of your Continuous Glucose Monitoring (CGM) system.
-The sensor continuously converts tiny amounts of glucose from the interstitial fluid under your skin into an electronic signal.
-Your system then uses these signals to provide sensor glucose values.
+The GuardianTM Sensor (3) glucose sensor is part of the Continuous Glucose Monitoring (CGM) system.
+The sensor continuously converts tiny amounts of glucose from the interstitial fluid under the skin into an electronic signal.
+The system then uses these signals to provide sensor glucose values.